sbooth/AudioFrameworks/README.markdown

 2. Download
 3. Decompress
 4. Rename folder to "flac-src"
-5. Move the folder into into flac/
+5. Move the folder into flac/
 6. Select the "Framework" build target
 7. Build